phu0ngng/nccl/doc/source/api/types.rst

    (``6``)
    A call failed possibly due to a network error or a remote process exiting prematurely.

+ .. c:macro:: ncclInProgress

+   (``7``)
+   A NCCL operation on the communicator is being enqueued and is being progressed in the background.

  Whenever a function returns an error (not ncclSuccess), NCCL should print a more detailed message when the environment variable :ref:`NCCL_DEBUG` is set to "WARN".

 ncclDataType_t